 “Are we there yet?”

-These Kids Road Trip Activity Bags will help you hear this question a little less.
+Learn how to make these Kids Road Trip Activity Bags for a smoother road trip.
 I love road trips!

 My son and his family are taking a road trip, so I thought it would be fun to make the kids road trip activity bags.

 The boys are 9 and 7 years old, so I tried to grab things that would interest them without making a mess in the car.